FNL-MoCha/matchbox_api_utils/doc/helper_scripts.rst

    optional arguments:
-     -h, --help            show this help message and exit -a, --all             Output all patients and do not filter out those that received compassionate care or other outcomes.
+     -h, --help            show this help message and exit -a, --all             Output "all" patients and do not filter out those that received compassionate care or other outcomes.
 Only output patients that were enrolled.
-     -O, --Outside         Include Outside Assays results in output.
+     -O, --Outside         Include "Outside Assays" results in output.
 This may cause some problems with mapping and whatnot as the data are a bit scattershot.
 You have been warned!
      -o <outfile>, --outfile <outfile>